MDIL-SNU/SevenNet/README.md

 Check [sevenn_get_model](#sevenn_get_model) for deploying lammps models from checkpoint for both serial and parallel.

-**PLEASE NOTE:** One GPU per MPI process is expected.
+One GPU per MPI process is expected.
 If the available GPUs are fewer than the MPI processes, the simulation may run inefficiently.

 **PLEASE NOTE:** Currently, the parallel version raises an error when there are no atoms in one of the subdomain cells.
 This issue can be addressed using the `processors` command and, more optimally, the `fix balance` command in LAMMPS.
 This will be patched in the future.